codeRIT/brickhack-mobile-ios/README.md

 source (rbenv init - | source)
 ```

-Finally, run this to install `cocoapods` and its dependenceis.
+Finally, run this to install `cocoapods` and its dependencies.

 ```
 $ bundle install